 Annual Credit Report

 An annual fee is an amount charged by the credit card company, separate from the interest rate on purchases.
-This amount varies by issuer .
-Sometimes the first year fee is waived.
+This amount varies by issuer.
+Sometimes the fee is waived for the first year.
 Credit card seekers are wise to determine if the annual fee is worth the rewards.
 In some cases, the rewards are well worth an annual fee.

 Annual Percentage Yield (APY)

 A one-time fee charged by a financial institution when you submit an application.
-Typically reserved for people with bad credit, the fee may be charged regardless of whether you are approved or not.
+Typically reserved for people with bad credit, the fee may be charged regardless of whether you are approved.